safer spaces

 These texts were initially drafted with inspiration and support from other swing dance communities (especially Swing Dance Sydney in Australia).
 You are welcome to use the texts on this page for the benefit of your community.

-At Cape Town Swing, we are committed to creating safer spaces that embrace diversity and help to ensure everyone feels comfortable and welcome, regardless of their identity or circumstances, for example, their age, gender identity, skin colour, sexual orientation, ability, etc. To achieve this, we actively promote a culture of inclusion, equity, kindness, generosity, and respect among our dancers.
+At Cape Town Swing, we are committed to creating safer spaces that embrace diversity and help ensure everyone feels comfortable and welcome, regardless of their identity or circumstances, such as age, gender identity, skin colour, sexual orientation, ability, etc. To achieve this, we actively promote a culture of inclusion, equity, kindness, generosity, and respect among our dancers.

 Historical Context

-Globally, the swing dance scene was prompted to address safety issues after significant incidents were reported in 2015 and in 2017.
+Following significant incidents that were reported in 2015 and in 2017, the global swing scene was prompted to address safety issues.
 Despite being known as a "friendly, inclusive, non-sexual" dance, the lindy hop scene faced challenges that sparked discussions on safety and the need for preventive structures.
 In response, the Cape Town Swing team proactively developed processes to prevent and address safety incidents, which are outlined below.

 Our Approach

-To further ensure safety, we have dedicated Safer Spaces Representatives at our events, identifiable by their orange heart badges, who can be approached directly with safety concerns about the dance scene.
+To further support a safe and consensual dance environment, we have dedicated Safer Spaces Representatives at our events and classes, identifiable by their orange heart badges, who can be approached directly with safety concerns about the dance scene.

 Incident Report Form